 Harvest aids are basically classed in three categories - desiccants, defoliants, and boll openers.
-Desiccants (paraquat formulations such as Gramoxone Inteon, Firestorm and various tank-mixes) dry down the plant by causing the cells to rupture.
+Desiccants (paraguat formulations such as Gramoxone Inteon, Firestorm, Parazone and various tankmixes with other products) dry down the plant by causing the cells to rupture.
 The old "rule of thumb" is that desiccants are normally applied when approximately 80 percent of the productive bolls are open, or at 2-3 nodes above cracked boll.
 However if sufficient numbers of bolls are mature, based on the knife test, then these chemicals may be applied to somewhat lower percent open boll fields.
-Gramaxone Inteon and Firestorm are similar products that have paraquat as the active ingredient.
+Gramaxone Inteon, Firestorm, and Parazone are similar products that have paraquat as the active ingredient.
 The most important difference is in pounds of active ingredient per gallon.
-Gramoxone Inteon is a 2 lb/gallon formulation, whereas Firestorm is a 3 lb/gallon product.
-A conversion table that provides equivalent active ingredient rates in lb/acre for both formulations can be found in the Decision Aid Table section of this publication.
-A 24c special local needs (SLN) label has been granted by the Texas Department of Agriculture (TDA) for Gramoxone Inteon for most of Texas.
-This SLN has approved higher use rates for desiccation of stripper harvested cotton.
-However, an SLN label has yet to be granted for Firestorm which currently has a maximum use rate of 1.3 pts/acre per season as a cotton harvest aid.

-Applications of Gramoxone Inteon or Firestorm made in the late afternoon prior to a bright, sunny day appear to enhance the effectiveness of desiccation and tend to increase regrowth control.
-Use of non-ionic surfactant (NIS) at a minimum rate of 0.125% or 0.25% volume/volume (v/v), depending on the % concentration of surface-active agent (see individual labels) with paraquat is suggested.
+Gramoxone Inteon is a 2 lb/gallon formulation, whereas Firestorm and Parazone are 3 lb/gallon products.
+A conversion table that provides equivalent active ingredient rates in lb/acre for these formulations can be found in the Decision Aid Table section of this publication.
+A 24c special local needs (SLN) label has been granted by the Texas Department of Agriculture (TDA) for Gramoxone Inteon and Firestorm.
+The SLN has approved higher seasonal use rates for desiccation of stripper harvested cotton of 48 oz/acre for Gramoxone Inteon and 32 oz/acre for Firestorm.
+However, the maximum single use rates of 32 and 21 oz/acre still apply for Gramoxone Inteon and Firestorm, respectively.
+For Parazone, a maximum single use rate of 21 oz/acre and a maximum seasonal use rate of 32 oz/acre has been approved and included in the federal label.
+The SLN labels for Gramoxone Inteon and Firestorm and the federal label for Parazone permitting the higher seasonal use rates include most counties in Texas with the exceptions of Starr, Hidalgo, Willacy and Cameron counties in South Texas.
+Paraguat applications made in the late afternoon prior to a bright, sunny day appear to enhance the effectiveness of desiccation and tend to increase regrowth control.
+Use of non-ionic surfactant (NIS) at a minimum rate of 0.125% or 0.25% volume/volume (v/v), depending on the % concentration of surface-active agent (see individual product labels) with paraquat is suggested.
 It may be necessary to increase the NIS rate to 1% v/v and spray late in the day to effectively desiccate some fields.
-In some years, Aim 2EC, Blizzard, ET 2.5%EC, or Resource (see product descriptions below in the defoliant section) when applied at higher rates work well to desiccate juvenile growth and regrowth, which is many times difficult to accomplish with paraquat.
+In some years, protoporphyrinogen oxidase (PPO) inhibitor products such as Aim EC, Blizzard, ET, or Resource (see product descriptions below in the defoliant section)

+when applied at higher rates work well to desiccate juvenile growth and regrowth, which is many times difficult to accomplish with paraquat.